Efficient Computation of Whole-Body Control Utilizing Simplified Whole-Body Dynamics via Centroidal Dynamics: Evaluation

 \subsection{Compuational Performance Analysis by DOF}

-The proposed method was also analyzed to determine its impact on the computational performance of LQP based on the robot's DOF.
-With both feet in contact, the benchmark examined how changing the DOF in the upper body affected computational performance.

-Task configuration for the comparison is also set up similar to Table~\ref{tableTask} and Table~\ref{tableTask2}.
-The difference lies in the task within the unconstrained chain.
-The end-effector of the arm is defined as the task space.
+The proposed method was analyzed for its impact on the computational efficiency of LQP based on the DOF of the robot’s unconstrained chain.
+With both feet in contact, benchmarks examined how varying the unconstrained chain’s DOF affected computational efficiency.
+The task configuration for the comparison is similar to that in Tables~\ref{tableTask} and \ref{tableTask2}, except for the task within the unconstrained chain.
+Specifically, the arm’s end-effector is defined as the task space.

-Benchmark tests were conducted by varying the robot model's DOF from 20 to 45, and the results are displayed in Figure~\ref{fig:graph2}.
-When tested on a 20-DOF robot model, the proposed method took 571 $\mu$s, while the conventional method required an average computation time of 754 $\mu$s, showing a 132\% improvement in computational performance.
-This computational performance improvement increases with the robot model's DOF.
-When tested on a 45-DOF robot model, the proposed method took only 1319 $\mu$s, while the conventional method required 4081 $\mu$s, resulting in a 310\% improvement in computational efficiency.
+Benchmark tests were conducted on robot models with DOF ranging from 20 to 45, as shown in Figure~\ref{fig:graph2}.
+In the double contact scenario, the DOF of the unconstrained chain varies from 8 to 33.
+For a 20-DOF robot model, the proposed method required 571$\mu$s, while the conventional method took 754$\mu$s, indicating a 24.2\% reduction in computation time.
+This efficiency gain becomes more pronounced with an increase in the DOF of the unconstrained chain.
+When tested on a 45-DOF robot model, the proposed method took only 1,319$\mu$s, whereas the conventional method required 4,081$\mu$s, resulting in a 67.7\% decrease in computation time.